 In any case, the knowledgeable Edmonton and Alberta premises liability team at MNH Injury Lawyers will work hard to ensure that the property owner’s insurance company pays you full and fair compensation for your injuries.
 Our legal team will first try to work out a favorable settlement with the insurance company.
 However, if the insurance company is difficult and refuses to offer you fair compensation, our legal team welcomes the opportunity to litigate your case in the court system.

-Call an Edmonton Premises Liability Lawyer Today
+Call our Edmonton Premises Liability Lawyers Today

 If you have suffered injuries in an incident on someone else’s property, the skilled legal team at MNH Injury Lawyers is here to help.
 For a free legal consultation and case evaluation with an Edmonton and Alberta premises liability lawyer, please call us today or contact us online for more information.

 Our legal team knows how the court system works and how to obtain the full compensation that Alberta law entitles you to receive for your injuries and losses.
 Learn more about our firm and how we can help today.